kodecocodes/sc_dragdrop/For-Instructor/001-ios-11-drag-and-drop-with-table-and-collection-views.markdown

 Allright, that's everything I'd like to cover in this screencast.

 At this point, you should understand how to implement the new iOS 11 drag and drop functionality into a table view.
-And believe it or not, you should know how to do this with collectoin views now too, because it's the exact same idea, jsut slightly different names.
+And even though this screencast showed table views, you should know how to do this with collection views now too, because it's the exact same idea, jsut slightly different names.

 You might be curious to learn how to save data in different formats, or how to implement drag and drop with custom views - and that's the topic of my next screencast.
 I promise you - it won't be a drag.